rbayuokt/rbayuokt/README.md

 <p align="center">「 currently working as Full Time Remote Developer 」<br/>

 <p align="center">what I can do ?<br/>
-⚡ React, NextJS, Vue, React-Native, Typescript, Jetpack Compose, SwiftUI ⚡ <br />
+⚡ React, NextJS, Vue, React-Native, Typescript, Jetpack Compose, SwiftUI, NestJS, Python ⚡ <br />
   🪄 I have 25+ private repositories, mostly from a mirrored repository of my previous works. 🪄 <br /><br />
   ⚠️ the repositories that you see now are outdated. those repositories do not reflect my best implementation practices ⚠️
 </p>